 The same principle works for load-bearing walls but on a larger scale.
 When you or a contractor remove a load-bearing wall, it must be replaced with either:

-- Beam only: A horizontal structural beam of sufficient size.
+- Beam: A horizontal structural beam of sufficient structural quality must replace the wall.
 Other than the two ends, the beam has no vertical bearing points.

-- Beam and post: A horizontal beam that is with one or more intermediate posts between the two end bearing points.
+- Beam and post: A horizontal beam that has one or more intermediate posts between the two end bearing points is also an acceptable replacement.

 LVL Beam Provide Better Support

-You cannot just grab a 4x4 off the shelf at the local home center and use it as your sole carrying beam.
-You may be able to use solid lumber, such as a 4x6, 4x8, or 4x10, or you can sandwich two (or more) 2x10s or 2x12s together (sometimes with a layer of 1/2-inch plywood in the middle) to create a "built-up" beam.
-But a better idea is to order a laminated veneer lumber (LVL) beam.
-LVLs pack greater strength into a smaller space than similarly sized dimensional lumber.
-Thus, a 4x6 LVL will be stronger than a single piece of 4x6 dimensional lumber.
+While it may be tempting, you cannot just grab a four-by-four off the shelf at the local home center and use it as your sole carrying beam.
+Depending on your situation, you may be able to use solid lumber or you can sandwich two or more two-by-tens or two-by-twelves together, sometimes with a layer of 1/2-inch plywood in the middle, to create a built-up beam.

 That said, you may be surprised that LVLs are not very expensive.
 Architectural LVLs are expensive because the wood is meant to be viewed, not covered up with drywall.
 Non-architectural LVLs are dramatically cheaper than architectural versions.